Dedicated to Building

 Brain Based Learning Strategies

-FOUNDATIONS at Bishop John J. Snyder High School, provides an intellectually challenging, supportive, brain based learning environment, dedicated to fostering the development of successful personal learning strategies, intrinsic motivation, self-determination, and the integration of researched best learning practices.
+FOUNDATIONS at Bishop John J. Snyder High School, provides an intellectually challenging, supportive, brain based learning environment, utilizing the principles of neuroplasticity, and dedicated to fostering the development of successful personal learning strategies, intrinsic motivation, self-determination, and the integration of researched best learning practices.

-- students with diagnosed learning problems and difficulties the opportunity to learn the organization and study skills necessary for improvement and increased success in academic undertakings
+- Affords students with and without diagnosed learning problems and difficulties the opportunity to learn the organization and study skills necessary for improvement and increased success in academic undertakings

-- students the learning tools and accommodations necessary to function successfully within a college preparatory curriculum
+- Coaches the use of personalized learning tools and accommodations necessary to function successfully within a college preparatory curriculum

-- students with diverse learning styles an understanding or "how to" approach to learning tasks, accommodating their individual strengths and talents developing individual learning strategies
+- Encourages students with diverse learning styles an understanding or “how to” approach to learning tasks, accommodating their individual strengths and talents, employing neuroplasticity in developing individual brain based learning strategies

-- positive learning experiences in which students may develop and master individual learning strategies to promote academic and interpersonal success
+- Promotes positive learning experiences in which students may develop and master individual brain based learning strategies to further academic and interpersonal success

-- consultation services for teachers, parents, and administrators
+- Offers consultation services for teachers, parents, and administrators

-- The FOUNDATIONS Coordinator works with parents, student, and teachers in a consultative and collaborative manner in regard to the student's strengths and difficulties within the Bishop John Snyder High School learning community to ensure successful academic experiences.
+- The FOUNDATIONS Director works with parents, student, and teachers in a consultative and collaborative manner in regard to the student’s strengths and difficulties within the Bishop John J. Snyder High School learning community to ensure successful academic experiences.

 - Academic strengths are emphasized and mild deficits remediated